OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 If multi-tenancy, Kubernetes, or operations get you blue,<br>
 In 2023, Octopus might have released the right features for you.<br>

-This year, we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you manage scale.
+This year, we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you scale.

 Here are some of the standout features and changes we made to Octopus in 2023: